Vertex Energy Inc. (VTNR) Shares Down Despite Recent Market Volatility

 Northland Capital gave a rating of “Outperform” to VTNR, setting the target price at $15 in the report published on February 08th of the current year.

-Volatility was left at 6.52%, however, over the last 30 days, the volatility rate increased by 5.23%, as shares surge +3.35% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +13.66% upper at present.
+Volatility was left at 6.33%, however, over the last 30 days, the volatility rate increased by 5.02%, as shares sank -2.62% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.58% upper at present.

 Insider Trading

-Stratton Christopher Allen, the Director of Vertex Energy Inc., sale 25,000 shares at $10.08 during a trade that took place back on Mar 06, which means that Stratton Christopher Allen is holding 66,913 shares at $251,928 based on the most recent closing price.
+Cowart Benjamin P, the CEO and President of Vertex Energy Inc., sale 66,667 shares at $8.29 during a trade that took place back on Apr 11, which means that Cowart Benjamin P is holding 5,517,274 shares at $552,669 based on the most recent closing price.

 Stock Fundamentals for VTNR